-Three previously prioritized^{1,12} sensory attributes including easy to break, crumbly and sweet taste (ST) were selected using triangulation tools according to the methodology reported by Forsythe et al.13 These attributes were used for the quantitative descriptive sensory analysis, with 13 and 15 trained panellists for Experiments 1 and 3, respectively (Table 1).
+Three previously prioritized^{1,12} sensory attributes - easiness to break, crumbliness and sweet taste (ST) - were selected using triangulation tools according to the methodology reported by Forsythe et al.13 These attributes were used for the guantitative descriptive sensory analysis, with 13 and 15 trained panellists for Experiments 1 and 3, respectively (Table 1).
 The panellists scored the randomly coded boiled yam samples for each sensory attribute on a 0-10 cm unstructured line scale using anchor descriptors for 0 (lowest intensity of attribute) and 10 cm (highest intensity of attributes).
-The samples were served at around $50 \pm 2 \,^{\circ}$ C, and the panellists immediately assessed the texture attributes for 2 to 3 min and, after that, the sweetness.
+The samples were served at around 50 ± 2 °C, and the panellists immediately assessed the texture attributes for 2-3 min and, after that, the sweetness.
 Sensory evaluation took approximately 5 min per sample and was replicated three times.